See the past, present, and future through Nagoya architecture.

 Nagoya City Science Museum

 Nagoya City Science Museum is difficult to miss.
-If you’re walking around the town and then suddenly come across a big metal ball floating in the air, you’ve found it.
-That is Nagoya’s famous planetarium, which happens to be the largest in the world.
-Next to that is the very popular science museum which holds special events all year round and gives its visitors a very hands-on experience of science, extremely popular with children and a perfect place to go with your family.
+If you’re walking around town and suddenly come across a big metal ball floating in the air, you’ve found it.
+That is Nagoya’s famous planetarium, which is the largest in the world!
+Next to that is the very popular science museum, which holds special events all year round.
+The museum gives its visitors a very hands-on experience of science, and is extremely popular with children and a perfect place to go with your family.

 Nagoya City Science Museum (名古屋料学館)